 However, most LTD claims for back pain do not have clear and convincing diagnostic tests to prove the cause of the back pain.
 Even in cases with a precise diagnosis of a condition that generally causes chronic back pain, a person may not receive LTD benefits.
 The condition must be disabling.
 Two people could have the same condition, but one person may not suffer from disabling pain and restricted range of motion.

 What to Do if You Have Chronic Back Pain and Cannot Work

 See your doctor immediately for diagnosis and treatment.
 You need to document your condition through diagnostic testing and clinical evaluations.
 Make sure that you follow the prescribed treatment by your doctor.
 If you fail to follow your doctor’s treatment plan, the insurance company will use that against you.

 If your back pain causes you to suffer from emotional disorders, such as anxiety or depression, you should consider seeking mental health therapy.
 Your mental health therapy can also be used to support your LTD claim for back pain.

 LTD claims for back pain are complicated.
 Many claims are denied and must be appealed.
-An attorney can help you take steps that improve your chances of appealing a back pain LTD claim.
-Your lawyer can gather evidence that helps establish your inability to work because of chronic back pain.
+Our attorney can help you take steps that improve your chances of appealing a back pain LTD claim.
+Our lawyers can gather evidence that helps establish your inability to work because of chronic back pain.

 Free Denial Letter Review by Our Long-Term Disability Lawyer

 The Law Office of Kevin J. McManus represents clients who are applying or who have been denied long-term disability benefits.
-We are licensed in Missouri and Kansas but are able to assist clients with ERISA LTD claims nationwide with assistance of local counsel and approval by the court.
+We are licensed in Missouri and Kansas, and able to assist clients nationwide with ERISA LTD claims by working with local counsel and approval by the court.
 Please contact our office by calling 816-203-0143 to request a free denial letter review or help with obtaining long-term disability.